zaius/docs/content/docs/about/index.md

 and more than one codebase.

-To fully leverage the advantages of microxservices, they should be managed carefully.
+To fully leverage the advantages of microservices, they should be managed carefully.

 Wercker lets you do just that.
-By setting up automated development pipelines, very much in the spirit of "_release early, release often_", you can build and deploy your services with just a `git push`.
+By setting up automated development pipelines, very much in the spirit of _"release early, release often"_, you can build and deploy your services with just a `git push`.
 You can then let wercker compile and run any other _steps_ that are necessary to build your project before it gets deployed to a [target](/docs/deploy/deploy/steps.html)